Choosi Choodangaane

-Choosi Choodangaane is a 2020 Indian Telugu-language romantic comedy film directed by Sesha Sindhu Rao and produced by Raj Kandukuri under the banner Dharmapatha Creations.
+Choosi Choodangaane is a 2020 Indian Telugu-language romantic comedy film written and directed by Sesha Sindhu Rao and produced by Raj Kandukuri under the banner Dharmapatha Creations.
 The film is introducing Shiva Kandukuri, Varsha Bollamma and Malavika Satheesan in the lead roles.
 The film's music is composed by Gopi Sundar, while cinematography and editing are handled by Vedaraman and Raviteja Girijala respectively.
 The film released on 31 January 2020 and is being distributed by Suresh Productions.
+The film's title is based on a song from Chalo (2018).

 Plot

 It is the story of Siddu (Shiva Kandukuri), through different stages of life.
-His relationship with his parents (Anish Y Kurivilla and Pavithra Lokesh), his struggles in his career, friendship and how he falls in love with Aishwarya (Malavika Satheesan) in college and what happens when he meets Shruti (Varsha Bollamma) at a later part in his life is depicted through this film.
+His relationship with his parents (Anish Kuruvilla and Pavithra Lokesh), his struggles in his career, friendship and how he falls in love with Aishwarya (Malavika Satheesan) in college and what happens when he meets Shruti (Varsha Bollamma) at a later part in his life is depicted through this film.

 Siddu’s academic life is controlled by his mother from childhood and he ends up joining an engineering college against his wishes.
 There he falls in love with another fresher Aishwarya and she reciprocates.
 Aishwarya being close with other male students irks Sidhu and towards the end of the college they drift apart.
 Finally Aishwarya breaks up with him saying her father wouldn’t agree to their marriage.
 A depressed Sidhu gets angry during an exam and quits engineering after tearing apart the papers in the exam.

 Sidhu becomes a wedding photographer, although he aspires to become fashion photographer one day.
 In one of the weddings, he sees Shruti.
 He meets her again in a pub and he is introduced to her by his friend Yogi back from college.
 Shruti is passionate about music and is a drummer in a band.
 She is on trials to become a music director for films.
 Sidhu admires her carefree attitude and after having some magical moments, he develops feelings for her.
 On his way to confess his feelings to her, he is shocked to see Aishwarya and Shruti hugging each other at the café.
 They say sorry to each other before leaving.
 Upon questioning Yogi, he gets to know that Shruti is also from the same college and was friends with Aishwarya.